Football (ball): Rugby league

 Rugby league is played with a prolate spheroid shaped football which is inflated with air.
 A referee will stop play immediately if the ball does not meet the requirements of size and shape.
 Traditionally made of brown leather, modern footballs are synthetic and manufactured in a variety of colours and patterns.
 Senior competitions should use light-coloured balls to allow spectators to see the ball more easily.
-The football used in rugby league is known as "international size" or "size 5" and is approximately 27 cm long and 60 cm in circumference at its widest point.
-Smaller-sized balls are used for junior versions of the game, such as "Mini" and "Mod".
-A full size ball weighs between 383 and 440 g.
-Rugby league footballs are slightly more pointed than rugby union footballs and larger than American footballs.

-The Australasian National Rugby League and Super League use balls made by Steeden.
-Steeden is also sometimes used in Australia as a noun to describe the ball itself.

 Rugby union

-The ball used in rugby union, usually referred to as a rugby ball, is a prolate spheroid essentially elliptical in profile.
-Traditionally made of brown leather, modern footballs are manufactured in a variety of colours and patterns.
-A regulation football is 28–30 cm long and 58–62 cm in circumference at its widest point.
+A rugby union ball is a prolate spheroid.
+A regulation ball is 28–30 cm long and 58–62 cm in circumference at its widest point.
 It weighs 410–460 g and is inflated to 65.7–68.8 kPa.

 In 1980, leather-encased balls, which were prone to water-logging, were replaced with balls encased in synthetic waterproof materials.
-The Gilbert Synergie was the match ball of the 2007 Rugby World Cup.